syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/Zooming.md

 # Zooming

-The image editor control provides support for zooming and panning.You can Zoom in and Zoom out image  in imageeditor control.
+The image editor control provides support for zooming and panning.You can Zoom in and Zoom out image  in image editor control.

-The following properties are related to the zooming feature of the imageeditor control:
+The following properties are related to the zooming feature of the image editor control:

 * EnableZooming
 * Maximum ZoomLevel